 Read more about the pros and cons of debt settlement vs. bankruptcy.

+If you want help meeting your tax obligations, you may want to consider tax relief.
 A tax relief firm can help you negotiate a reduction in the amount of taxes you owe or a repayment plan that you can afford.

 Find out if you qualify for tax relief here.